scadaperspective/tactics_pi/README.md

-This is a snapshot of Thomas R's TACTICS Plugin for OpenCPN
+This is a snapshot of Thomas R's TACTICS Plugin for OpenCPN.
+V 1.008....

 I am using this to figure out the API and Plugin interactions with each other and the base application.
-It may be broken If your looking for a stable version look at another repo.
+It may be broken mostly will be :)

+If your looking for a stable version look at another repo.

+I've fixed some of the deprecited (_T) in the code

 ==============================
-a performance enhancement of dashboard_pi

 For detailed description / manual see tactics_pi.odt and tactics_pi.pdf

-In short (taken from the manual):

 License
 =======